aimeos/laravel-cms/README.md

 ### Clean up

-To clean up soft-deleted pages, contents and files regularly, add these lines to the `schedule()` method in your `app/Console/Kernel.php` class:
+To clean up soft-deleted pages, elements and files regularly, add these lines to the `schedule()` method in your `app/Console/Kernel.php` class:

 ```php
 $schedule->command('model:prune', [